querciak/SDN-prometheus/README.md

 Set all the switches to use OpenFlow protocol\
 `$ sudo ovs-vsctl set bridge <switch-name> protocols=OpenFlow14,OpenFlow13`

-Download and Run the Controller on the local machine, e.g.\
+[Download](https://wiki.onosproject.org/display/ONOS/Installing+on+a+single+machine) and Run the Controller on the local machine, following the official documentation.
+The last steps are:\
 `$ sudo ./onos-2.0.0/apache-karaf-4.2.2/bin/start`\
 `$ sudo ./onos-2.0.0/apache-karaf-4.2.2/bin/client`\
 and inside the onos cli run this final command\